 At some point though, some wily old-timer discovered the joy of the potato and henceforth the joy of the potato combined with protein (i.e. meat).
 Shepherds Pie came into being in the 1800s, the first official naming of the dish not until the 1870s.

 Technically it is not a pie; it doesn’t have a pastry crush and is not baked in a pie tin (although it could be).
 It is simply a layer of rich (plant based) meat sauce, topped with creamy mashed potatoes.
 Whilst you can make this dish as luxurious as you like, it is a one-pot meal that sprang out of the need for frugality.
 In the olden days, leftover meat from the Sunday Roast would be finely ground to make the saucy layer, made to go further with leftover carrots, turnips, parsnips, whatever.

 Whilst researching this dish, I asked my American friend if they ate Shepherds Pie in the US, to which I was given a dubious “yeeeeeah” which means something like “I don’t know but I’ll say yes because it seems like something we might eat”.

-Actually, a cursory glance on Google reveals any number of transatlantic variants, a scary number of them using the ubiquitous mushroom soup and green beans that Americans seem to love so much, some replacing the potato with noodles, others pepping it up with chipotles.
+Actually, a cursory glance on Google reveals any number of transatlantic variants, a scary number of them using the ubiquitous mushroom soup and green beans that Americans seem to love so much, some replacing the potato with sweet potato or even noodles, others pepping it up with chipotles.

 Do a search of English recipes and they are all much the same as each other, very little wavering from grandmas original recipe.
 I’m not here to state which is right or wrong.
 I think that creativity is the mother of invention and all dishes naturally evolve, regionally, culturally and financially.